graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 ---
 layout: post
 title:  "Structuring Sinatra Apps, Part 1"
-description: "A tutorial to set up a simple, structured Sinatra app template"
+description: "Part 1 of a tutorial to set up a simple, structured Sinatra app"
 date:   2014-09-27 13:00:00
 tags: sinatra bootstrap simple tutorial ruby
 ---

-For some time now I've been using [Sinatra](http://sinatrarb.com) to build little Ruby apps as I've taught myself the language and implemented simple websites / apps for clients.
+For some time now I've been using [Sinatra](http://sinatrarb.com) to build Ruby apps as I've taught myself the language and implemented simple websites / apps for clients.
 I love it's simpllicity and it's very powerful if you're up for a little digging and coding.
 Highly configurable, without the bloat of Rails.
-It's also a great way to learn about all sorts of ruby / web development tools so that eventually learning Rails is made easier.
+It's also a great way to learn about all sorts of ruby / web development tools, which makes eventually learning Rails much easier.

 This blog post & app was inpsired by (and built upon) two things: Alex Mccaw's [excellent post on Structuring Sinatra Applications](http://blog.sourcing.io/structuring-sinatra), and Adam Stacoviak's [Sinatra Bootstrap](https://github.com/adamstac/sinatra-bootstrap).
 At one point, I [made a few modifications](https://github.com/ptrikutam/sinatra-bootstrap) to Adam's project, but never really expanded on it that much.

 Since there was a lot of code in both Alex's and Adam's project I didn't completely understand, I've attempted to build out a new one with stuff I need in my projects.
 I'm going to go through my process here for creating this bootstrap, and will attempt to explain as much of the configuration & code as possible to make it easy for newcomers.

+*In Part 1 of this tutorial, we're going to set up our base project & file structure.
+Then we'll add some routes & views.
+Finally, we'll set up the developer tools (Grunt, Sass, etc) to speed up development.*

 ## The Project